Ash1sHere/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-An advanced Tic-Tac-Toe game with a Tkinter-based GUI, featuring an unbeatable AI powered by the Minimax algorithm.
+This advanced Tic-Tac-Toe game is built using Python’s Tkinter library for a sleek and interactive GUI experience.
+It features an unbeatable AI powered by the Minimax algorithm, ensuring optimal gameplay against the computer.
+Players take on the role of “X” while the computer plays as “O,” strategically planning every move to secure victory or force a draw.
+The game includes dynamic win/draw detection, a reset option for quick restarts, and intuitive controls for seamless interaction.
+Whether you’re looking to test your skills or understand AI strategy, this game delivers an engaging and educational experience.